Image Image Image Image Image Image Image Image Image Image

 There’s no better way to convey that someone is important to you than remembering his or her name.
 Yet, particularly in a job search, when you’re making lots of contacts, your brain may need to work overtime to remember everyone you meet.
 A few time-tested tricks can help.

 Always repeat the name as you’re introduced.
 When someone introduces herself to you, your appropriate response should be: “Hi Lara Hall.
-I’m Tory Johnson, and it’s nice to meet you.”
+I’m Anita Smith, and it’s nice to meet you.”
 Try to say the first name a few more times in a conversation, and definitely repeat it as you’re wrapping up.
 If it’s a difficult name, don’t be shy about asking how to spell it or even about its origin.

 Association is a key tool in memorization.
 Do you know someone else with the same name as a person you just met?
 Is there a characteristic of the person you can identify with their name?
-Some examples include short Sally, long-haired Harriet, or Jane who drinks alot of juice.
+Some examples include short Sally, long-haired Harriet, or Jane who drinks a lot of juice.
 Try to form a picture in your mind of the person, a defining trait (gorgeous gray hair, dazzling green eyes, or long, lovely nails) and envision their name over the image

 It Doesn’t Stop There